ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 ## Scenario 2: Allow one group to communicate with only one other group

+In this scenario, we will set up information barriers policies that allows people in one group (we'll call them Products) to communicate with only one other group (we'll call them Research).

 > [!IMPORTANT]
 > **Before you begin the following procedure, make sure you have completed the steps in the section, [Start here: Prepare your environment for information barriers](#start-here-prepare-your-environment-for-information-barriers).

+1. As a global administrator or compliance administrator, define two groups by running the following PowerShell cmdlets in Exchange Online:<br>

+    ```
+    $productssGroup = Get-DistributionGroup  -Identity Products | select DistinguishedName

+    $researchGroup = Get-DistributionGroup -Identity Research | select DistinguishedName
+    ```

+2. Define filter variables for the Products and Research groups as follows:<br>

+    ```
+    $productsFilter = "(MemberOfGroup -eq $productsGroup)"

+    $researchFilter = "(MemberOfGroup -eq $researchGroup)"
+    ```

+3. Define an information barriers policy that allows the Products group to communicate with only the Research group in Microsoft Teams, as follows: <br>

+    ```
+    New-InformationBarrierPolicy -Name "InvestorsResearchIBPolicy" -AssigneeFilterName "Investors" -AssigneeFilter $investorsFilter -CommunicationAllowedFilterName "Research" -CommunicationAllowedFilter $researchFilter
+    ```

 ## Scenario 3: Prevent one group from communicating with two other groups

+> [!IMPORTANT]
+> **Before you begin the following procedure, make sure you have completed the steps in the section, [Start here: Prepare your environment for information barriers](#start-here-prepare-your-environment-for-information-barriers).

 ## Related articles